PaulKinlan/paul.kinlan.me/content/en/web-follow.md

 ### Benefits of this solution?

-This solution works well (at least conceptually) because it is
+This solution works well (at least conceptually) because it is:

 1. Progressive.
-The default user facing experience is `https` based URLs and not `web+follow:`\`
+The default user facing experience is `https` based URLs and not `web+follow:` so a browser that doesn't support custom schemes will work as it does today.
+2. Resilient.
+If the user doesn't have a handler installed it offers the user the same experience as today.
+3. No JS required - the resolution of the app that can handle the follow works without JS being enabled
+4. Non-technical user friendly - because it relies on `https` all education about websites for general users continues to work, and we would not have to educate people on a new unfamiliar scheme.

+TODO - Still not finished.